 European leather goods internal trade represents 18% of the global exchanges.
-France, Spain, Italy, the UK and Germany are Europe's largest leather importers, all ranking among the top worldwide in 2016.
-Exports of leather goods from Asia and Oceania to Europe constitute 20% of the global exchanges, with 26% of the global import of leather goods, 29.4% of the global production of leather clothes and accessories, and 22.4% of the global import of shoes are destined for the EU.
-Leatherworld enables importers and exporters to gather together and share new trends.
+France, Spain, Italy and Germany are Europe's largest leather importers, all ranking among the top ten importers of leather worldwide in 2016.
+Exports of leather goods from Asia-Oceania to Europe constitute 20% of the global exchanges.

-Many high-quality and revered brands will be in attendance at Leatherworld, this includes 3 Suisses, Abercrombie & Fitch, Adidas, All Saints, Barbara Bui, Benetton, Bensimon, Burberry, Bon Marché, C&A, Calvin Klein, Celio, Cheap Monday, Chevignon, Coach, Cyrillus, Escada, Etam, Galeries Lafayette, Giorgio Armani, Groupe Beaumanoir, Guess, Hugo Boss, H&M, Kookai, La Halle, La Redoute, Lacoste, Lee Cooper, Levi's, Mango, New Look, Ralph Lauren, Reebok, Rip Curl, Samsonite, Stella Forest, Tara Jarmon, Zadig & Voltaire and Zara to list a small selection.
+Huge brands are visiting Leatherworld in 2019, including 3 Suisses, Abercrombie & Fitch, Adidas, All Saints, Barbara Bui, Benetton, Bensimon, Bershka, Bimba & Lola, Burberry, Bon Marché, C&A, Calvin Klein, Celio, Cheap Monday, Chevignon, Coach, Cyrillus, Eden park, El Corte Inglès, Escada, Etam, Galeries Lafayette, Giorgio Armani, Groupe Beaumanoir, Guess, Hugo Boss, H&M, Kookai, La Halle, La Redoute, Lacoste, Leclerc, Lee Cooper, Levi's, Mango, Marks & Spencer, Monoprix, New Look, Puma, Ralph Lauren, Reebok, Rip Curl, Samsonite, Spartoo, Stella Forest, Tara Jarmon, Topshop, Walmart, Zadig & Voltaire, and Zara, among many others.

-Leatherworld will be co-located with five other renowned textile events of Messe Frankfurt France, such as Apparel Sourcing, which is also held at the Paris Le Bourget exhibition center.
-The shows are held twice a year in February and September.
-This year, the collection of events will be held under the name 'The Fairyland for Fashion' and will gather more than 1,850 exhibitors.
+Leatherworld is collocated with the other renowned textile events of Messe Frankfurt France, such as Apparel Sourcing, Avantex Paris, Shawls & Scarves, Texworld Paris and Texworld Denim, at Paris Le Bourget Exhibition Centre.
+The shows are held twice a year, in February and September, under the name 'The Fairyland for Fashion', which gathers more than 1,850 exhibitors.